-Sir Shri Ram

 He possessed an analytical mind, an infinite capacity for work, and a knack for human relations.
 His view of business and perhaps of himself was put down by him in later years in rather introspecting statements,

 In 1942, Lala Shri Ram became the Chairman of the Governing Body of the College.
-By the year 1948, although comparatively young among the colleges of Delhi University, the Commercial College had the maximum enrolment possible under the University rules.
+By the year 1948, although comparatively young among the colleges of University of Delhi, the Commercial College had the maximum enrolment possible under the University rules.
 The College offered B. A. Pass course and the B. A. Honours course in Commerce and M. A. courses in Economics and Commerce.

 Lala Shri Ram’s association with the College continued till 1962, when because of failing health, he resigned.
 His health continued to deteriorate and he passed away on January 11, 1963.
-On the death of Lala Shri Ram, Dr. S. Radhakrishnan, the then President of India said, “He was not only a great industrialist but helped many good causes.
+On the demise of Lala Shri Ram, Dr. S. Radhakrishnan, the then President of India said, “He was not only a great industrialist but helped many good causes.
 His contributions to education are memorable”.